 - 2. Open the list of requests and select one of the following view filters.
-The number indicates how many requests are in that state. - All: Requests in all states. - Available: Approved requests that are ready to view or copy. - Approved: Requests that have been approved, but the checkout time has not arrived. - Pending: Requests that are waiting for approval or for pending accounts restored when using the Safeguard for Privileged Passwords suspend feature. - Revoked: Approved requests retracted by the approver.
-The approver can revoke a request between the time the requester views the password and checks it in. - Expired: Requests for which the checkout duration has elapsed. - Denied: Requests denied by the approver. - 3.
+The number indicates how many requests are in that state. - All: Requests in all states. - Available: Approved requests that are ready to view or copy. - Approved: Requests that have been approved, but the check out time has not arrived. - Pending: Requests that are waiting for approval or for pending accounts restored when using the Safeguard for Privileged Passwords suspend feature. - Revoked: Approved requests retracted by the approver.
+The approver can revoke a request between the time the requester views the password and checks it in. - Expired: Requests for which the Checkout Duration has elapsed. - Denied: Requests denied by the approver. - 3.
 Select an account to see the details of the password release request. - 4.
 Take the following actions on password release requests: - Available: Make selections on the request based on your user interface. - Click Copy to check out the password.
 This puts the password into your copy buffer, ready for you to use.
 Or, click Show to check out the password and view the password.
 A password displays on your screen for 20 seconds.
-If the password changes while you have it checked out, and your current request is still valid, select either PCopy or Show again to obtain the new password.
+If the password changes while you have it checked out, and your current request is still valid, select either Copy or ••Show again to obtain the new password.

-- Select ^{#}Hide to conceal the information from view.

-• Approved: Select O Cancel to remove the request.
+- Select Hide to conceal the information from view. - Once you are done working, click Check-In to complete the password check out process. - Approved: Select O Cancel to remove the request.